Platform-Engineering-Nagarro/.github/profile/README.md

 - cloudops = All things hyperscalers and hypervisors Azure, AWS and GCP and any other cloud platform e.g. `cloudops-azure-tf-modules`
 - tf = All things Terraform e.g. `tf-az-frontdoor`

-> The home of Platform Engineering

-Welcome to the Platform Engineering Nagarro GitHub organization - your central hub for infrastructure tooling, automation frameworks, and development best practices.

 ## Our Focus

 Platform Engineering at Nagarro specializes in: